casper-network/docs-archive/glossary/S.rst

 Secret key
 ^^^^^^^^^^
-A cryptographic and confidential key that signs transactions to ensure a valid execution can only do the user's intended operations.
+A cryptographic and confidential key that signs transactions to ensure their correct execution (carrying out only the user's intended operations).

 Seigniorage
 ^^^^^^^^^^^